tannerwheeler/math5620/jacobi.md

 **Language:** C++.
 The code can be compiled using the cMake compiler.

 **Description/Purpose:** This function takes the given parameters as input and computes the analytic solutions of y(t) at any time t.
+This will continue to interate until the matrix converges.
+If you want to set an iteration limit to the method it must be added.

-**Input:** You must pass into the function that is diagonally dominant.
+**Input:** You must pass into the function a matrix that is diagonally dominant.
 This can be created using the Matrix class in **Appendix B**.
 You also need to pass in a matrix with the results (b in the equation Ax=b).

 **Output:** This will return a matrix equal to the x in the Ax=b linear equation.